 Decisions are Recurring and Require Quickness

-Since, the current assets are very short-lived and are frequently converted into other current assets, the decisions relating to such assets also recurring in nature and requires quick decision making.
+Since the current assets are very short-lived and are frequently converted into other current assets, the decisions relating to such assets are also recurring in nature and require quick decision-making.

-A manager cannot consider one component individually and take a decision on it.
-If that is done, that will not work in favor of overall working capital management.
-These components are interlinked to each other as seen in the current asset cycle.
-For example, if a business is in need of cash, it will have to offer a discount to debtors for their faster realization whereas if a business has too much of finished goods inventory, it will try to sell it to debtors with liberal credit terms.
+A manager cannot consider one component individually and decide on it.
+That will not work in favor of overall working capital management if that is done.
+These components are interlinked, as seen in the current asset cycle.
+For example, if a business needs cash, it will have to offer a discount to debtors for their faster realization.
+In contrast, if a business has too much-finished goods inventory, it will try to sell it to debtors with liberal credit terms.

 Is Working Capital Management as good as Current Asset Management?